 Smooth Operation and Longer Life through Proper Fan Maintenance

 Proper, routine fan maintenance is essential to the successful, long-term operation of your industrial fan.
 We believe proper maintenance actually starts during design and includes features, finishes, storage, installation, and operations.
-With the right planning and preparation, you can minimize or even avoid problems.
+By having the right planning and preparation, you can minimize or even avoid costly problems.

-Don’t wait for your operations to reveal poor design or installation.
-Set your fan up for success and lower maintenance by considering it throughout the process.
+Set your fan up for success and lower maintenance needs by making the best decisions throughout the process.

 Space limitations can make your industrial fans difficult to access.
 In addition, some applications will add to the fan maintenance challenge.
 AirPro offers several features during the design stage to facilitate routine maintenance going forward.

 - Flush-mounted and gasketed access door into the fan housing

 - Split housings for wheel and shaft removal

 - Extended lubrication lines for motor and bearing ports

 - Lubrication access holes in the shaft guard